rogeredthat/gokulkrishh.github.io/_drafts/how-to-setup-webpack-2.md

 alert(other); // [1, 2, 3, [4]]
 ```

-#### Step 4 - Run the webpack
+### Step 4 - Run webpack

-To run the webpack `development mode`, type the following in your terminal.
+To run webpack in `development mode`, type the following in your terminal.

 ```bash
 $ webpack